James McNeill Whistler: First job

 After West Point, Whistler worked as draftsman mapping the entire U.S. coast for military and maritime purposes.
 He found the work boring and he was frequently late or absent.
 He spent much of his free time playing billiards and idling about, was always broke, and although a charmer, had little acquaintance with women.
-After it was discovered that he was drawing sea serpents, mermaids, and whales on the margins of the maps, he was transferred to the etching division of the U.S. Coast Survey.
-He lasted there only two months, but he learned the etching technique which later proved valuable to his career.
+After it was discovered that he was drawing sea serpents, mermaids, and whales on the margins of the maps, he was transferred to the etching division of the United States Coast Survey.
+He lasted there only two months, but he learned the etching technique that later proved valuable to his career.

 At this point, Whistler firmly decided that art would be his future.
-For a few months he lived in Baltimore with a wealthy friend, Tom Winans, who even furnished Whistler with a studio and some spending cash.
-The young artist made some valuable contacts in the art community and also sold some early paintings to Winans.
+For a few months he lived in Baltimore with a wealthy friend, Tom Winans, who furnished Whistler with a studio and some spending cash.
+The young artist made some valuable contacts in the art community and also sold some paintings to Winans.
 Whistler turned down his mother's suggestions for other more practical careers and informed her that with money from Winans, he was setting out to further his art training in Paris.
 Whistler never returned to the United States.

 Art study in France

 Whistler arrived in Paris in 1855, rented a studio in the Latin Quarter, and quickly adopted the life of a bohemian artist.
 Soon he had a French girlfriend, a dressmaker named Héloise.
-He studied traditional art methods for a short time at the Ecole Impériale and at the atelier of Marc Charles Gabriel Gleyre.
+He studied traditional art methods for a short time at the Ecole Impériale and at the atelier of Charles Gleyre.
 The latter was a great advocate of the work of Ingres, and impressed Whistler with two principles that he used for the rest of his career: that line is more important than color and that black is the fundamental color of tonal harmony.
 Twenty years later, the Impressionists would largely overthrow this philosophy, banning black and brown as "forbidden colors" and emphasizing color over form.
 Whistler preferred self-study and enjoying the café life.

 While letters from home reported his mother's efforts at economy, Whistler spent freely, sold little or nothing in his first year in Paris, and was in steady debt.
 To relieve the situation, he took to painting and selling copies from works at the Louvre and finally moved to cheaper quarters.
 As luck would have it, the arrival in Paris of George Lucas, another rich friend, helped stabilize Whistler's finances for a while.
 In spite of a financial respite, the winter of 1857 was a difficult one for Whistler.
 His poor health, made worse by excessive smoking and drinking, laid him low.